“Good surgeons know how to operate, better ones when to operate, and the best when not to operate.” (Anon)

 This is a rough guide for those involved in the treatment of patients with Botulinum Toxin type A & Hyaluronic Acid.

 Here we’ll use the medical history form from the Flourish Cosmetic App as a reference – this can be viewed here.
-You may find it useful to open this now in a new window.
 This medical history form incorporates the questions taken from the medical history and consent forms disseminated by all of the leading Botulinum Toxin and Hyaluronic Acid manufacturers.
 It seeks to be comprehensive.
 The Flourish Cosmetic App is currently co-owned by Visage Aesthetics UK (the same company that owns this website).

 Basically, there aren’t many conditions that we need to absolutely avoid when using Botox and Fillers, which is why, if you took a punt and treated everyone without question, you’d probably get away with it.
 But i’ll go through the Flourish medical history form so that you can see the kinds of things I pick up on when I review this with a patient, either before I treat them myself or whenever I consult with them and decide to go ahead and issue prescriptions for them to their own practitioner.